osbuild/otk/doc/directives.md

 otk.include: $variable
 ```

-If a `$` appears later in a `str` value then its string value as it appears
+If a `$` appears in a `str` value then its string value as it appears
 in `otk.define` is replaced into the string.
 Note that using the sugared form
 in this form requires the value to be a string in the `otk.define`.

 ```yaml
 # this is OK